git-lfs/git-lfs/docs/proposals/ssh_adapter.md

 The `next-cursor` argument indicates the next value of the `cursor` argument to be passed to the `list-lock` command.
 If there is no `next-cursor` argument, this is the final response.

+The `owner-id` specification is optional if the user specified the command as `download` but is required if the command is `upload`.

 ```
 unlock-request = unlock-command